 But Bizzarini was commissioned in this moment of transition to design a car and an engine for Ing.
 Lamborghini.
 That became the 350GTV concept car and Lamborghini’s long-lived V12.
 But Bizzarini did not stay on very long, and the car had to be re-engineered by Lamborghini’s core team of Dallara, Stanzani, and Wallace.

 While ATS produced the fabulous 2500GT mid-engine V8 supercar and several high-profile racers, that company faded pretty quickly.
 The same could have happened to Lamborghini, given that it was a real experiment in the unknown, and its early years weren’t easy.
 It’s possible that going the hybrid route, as De Tomaso and Iso did, might have been easier, but that’s not how Lamborghini did things.

-The Factory at Sant’Agata Bolognese was set up there in part because of financial incentives from that city’s communist government, and it was hard to take advantage of any of Lamborghini Trattori’s expertise as the products were so different and the factory far away.
+The Factory at Sant’Agata Bolognese was set up there in part because of financial incentives from that city’s communist government.
+That made funding production easier, but it did nothing to help take advantage of any of Lamborghini Trattori’s expertise.
+The products were too different and the factories too distant.

 The original prototype was well received and the V12 an excellent design, but the car itself needed heavy and costly reworking by the engineering staff and a hefty restyle by Carrozzeria Touring.
 Dallara led the engineering team as technical director, Stanzani handled structural design and acted as a liaison with the coachbuilders, and Wallace was the test driver and development man.